melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/02-nextjs.md

 Still, when colocating content with the nested route, delimiting a directory as private with `_` can avoid future naming conflicts.
 Root layout are set up with html and body tags and an initial `page.tsx`.

+There are different organisational patterns ranging between the `app` folder being only for routing to colocating content next to the route that uses it.

 ## Routing

+Like the pages router, the app router is a file-based router but the syntax has changed.

 > The skeleton of every application is routing.